Credit Card Convenience Checks: What You Need to Know Before You Use One

-The interest rate on these loan products tend to be lower than personal loans or convenience checks; however, there may be some fees that come with taking out these types of loans, so make sure you do the math before you apply.
+These loan products tend to have lower interest rates than personal loans or convenience checks; however, there may be some fees that come with taking out these types of loans, so make sure you do the math before you apply.
 Plus, you’d be trading unsecured debt for secured debt, so if you can’t make the payments, you may risk losing your home.

 Use LendingTree’s home equity calculator to estimate how much you can borrow.